zhangbsn-gt/developer.gov.sg/collections/_technologies/data-and-apis/apex.md

 ### What's Next?

-We had a plan of upgrade the API gateway versioning in Quarter 1 of FY 22.
-There will be some feature enhancement such as simplify feature access, 2FA soft token and Organization level view.
+A later version of APEX 2.0 running on containers is planned in Q1 FY22, which will come with a slew of features enhancement such as 2FA soft token.

 ### Getting Started